zryska/Edge-Data-Store-Docs/Beta2/SDS/Searching.md

 ``Id:stream*``  |  All three streams returned.
 ``Id*:stream*``  | Nothing returned.

-Note that in the final example nothing matches on a Stream's Id value because including ``'*'`` in a search clause's field prevents non-Stream Metadata fields from being searched.
+**Note:** In the final example nothing matches on a Stream's Id value because including ``'*'`` in a search clause's field prevents non-Stream Metadata fields from being searched.

 **Request**